 Step two: Get the facts

-- Print the Incident Report Form and write down how and exactly where the accident or injury happened, along with the time it occurred.
+- Write down how and exactly where the accident or injury happened, along with the time it occurred.

 - Get the names, addresses, and phone numbers of everyone involved.
 If possible, take pictures at the scene.

 - For serious property claims, take the necessary steps to preserve the damaged property and mitigate any further damage.
 Make temporary repairs when necessary, and keep all receipts.